 In the knitting community, there has been a movement towards companies and independent dyers that support and create safe spaces for BIPOC, LBGTQ+, and other marginalized groups.
 As a designer, what do you do if you’ve used a yarn in a design and you no longer want to support that particular company or dyer?

 I am by no means an expert on this topic.
 It’s also not feasible for me to knit all new samples!
 However, one thing I have started doing in order to distance myself from brands that I no longer want to support is omitting the yarn company when I talk about the design on social media.
 It is also on my “to do” list to go through all my patterns and remove those specific yarns from the “Materials” section, leaving only a generic listing of the amount, weight, and fibre content.
 These are small but important steps I can take to make sure I am not promoting companies and brands I consider harmful, even when I’ve worked with them in the past.
 Going forward the answer is to be more careful and selective regarding who I work with and whose products I endorse, and to seek out companies and dyers who show their commitment to inclusion.

 Tech Editing Availability

-I have the following tech editing spaces remaining for January:
+I have the following tech editing spots available for October:

-Get in touch if you’d like to reserve a spot!
+Get in touch ASAP if you’d like to reserve a spot!